Graduate Studies at the School of Dental Medicine

-The responsibility for assigning grades rests exclusively with the course director, who must announce the general method of grading at the beginning of the course.
-Course grades are reported to the registrar of the School of Dental Medicine at the end of the course or when a final grade has been determined, if prior to the scheduled completion time for the course.
+The responsibility for assigning grades rests exclusively with the course director, who must announce the general grading method at the beginning of the course.
+Course grades are reported to the School of Dental Medicine registrar at the end of the course or when a final grade has been determined, if before the scheduled completion time for the course.
 Incomplete or conditional grades can be changed only by the course director as described in the University Registrar section of this bulletin.
-Grading in the School of Dental Medicine Graduate Programs is A, B, C, or F, pass/no pass and Satisfactory/Unsatisfactory.
+Grading in the School of Dental Medicine Graduate Programs is A, B, C, or F, pass/no pass, and Satisfactory/Unsatisfactory.

 Transfer of credit from another university is limited to six semester hours of graduate-level courses.
 Such transfer requires approval from the student’s advisor, the department chair, and the Office of Graduate Studies.
-Courses must have been taken within five years prior or subsequent to matriculation in the graduate program at Case Western Reserve University, and only those with grades of “B” or better are transferable.
+Courses must have been taken within five years before or after matriculation in the graduate program at Case Western Reserve University.
+Only those with grades of “B” or better are transferable.
 No credit for a thesis may be transferred from another university.

 Graduate credit is not awarded for 100- or 200-level courses or their equivalents.